grantsrb/PyTorch-A2C/README.md

 * `exp_name` - string of the name of the experiment.
 Determines the name that the PyTorch state dicts are saved to.
 * `model_type` - Denotes the model architecture to be used in training.
 Options include 'fc', 'conv', 'a3c', 'gru'
 * `env_type` - string of the type of environment you would like to use A2C on.
 The environment must be an OpenAI gym environment.
+* `prep_fxn` - string name of the function defined in `preprocessing.py` to be used as a preprocessor for the incoming observations.
 * `optim_type` - Denotes the type of optimizer to be used in training.
 Options: rmsprop, adam

 ##### Integer Hyperparameters